Woermachine/Phonix/README.md

 # Phonix

-This repository contains the software which will run on the Raspberry Pi and Arduino.
-It will compose the Phonix smartglasses software.
+This repository contain the software for the Phonix Smartglasses Prototype which will runs on the Raspberry Pi and Arduino.
+The companion Android app is available here: https://github.com/Woermachine/PhonixAndroidApp

+The software is licensed under GNU GPLv3.
+See License.txt for details.

 # Setup